 6 DAYS FROM $1,599

-Join the inaugural sailing season of Vantage's new luxury expedition ship and cruise from Singapore to Mumbai on an epic showcase of natural wonders and cultural marvels in Southeast Asia and India.
+Join the inaugural sailing season of Vantage's new luxury small ship and cruise from Singapore to Mumbai on an epic showcase of natural wonders and cultural marvels in Southeast Asia and India.
 Your base will be the Ocean Explorer, a game-changing vessel bringing a relaxed refinement to ocean travel while navigating the smaller ports and hidden gems where larger ships can’t go.
 You’ll discover cities like Malacca and George Town in Malaysia, Phuket’s tropical splendor, and the surprising Portuguese flourishes of Cochin, a colorful Indian port town where most cruise operators also don’t go!

 Then, prepare yourself for a major highlight of this journey: an epic Sri Lankan quest.
 You’ll experience the breadth of this compact country on an inland adventure that features two elephant and birdwatching safaris and an overnight stay at a five-star luxury resort in the heart of Sri Lanka’s Cultural Triangle.

 Count on unforgettable and immersive experiences — including a trishaw ride in Singapore and a full-day exploration into Alleppey’s Kerala backwaters — as well as 25 dazzling sightseeing tours and Cultural Discoveries that reveal the timeless traditions and arts of these destinations.

 Onboard spa, infinity pool, gym facilities — these are but a few of the luxury amenities you’ll relish on the Ocean Explorer.
 Plus, its small passenger-to-crew ratio ensures optimum service, while onboard bikes, kayaks, and paddleboards give you plenty of ways to stay active.
 Customize your voyage with the expertise of a complimentary worldwide Concierge and make East Asia Adventure the trip of your lifetime.

 Board an overnight flight to Singapore